The PSI Calculator helps assess pneumonia severity using clinical factors to guide outpatient, hospital, or ICU care decisions.

 Result

-Medical disclaimer: For educational use by healthcare professionals.
-PSI supports site-of-care decisions but does not replace clinician judgment or local protocols.
+Medical disclaimer: For educational use by healthcare professionals only.
+PSI is designed to support site-of-care decision-making and does not replace clinical judgment, institutional policies, or local treatment protocols.

 PSI Calculator - Pneumonia Severity Index